 What should I serve with peach cobbler?

-Either a dollop of whipped cream or a large scoop of vanilla ice cream goes amazingly with this treat.
+Either a dollop of whipped cream or a large scoop of vanilla ice cream makes this the perfect dessert for summer.

 How do you know when peach cobbler is done?